Marketing (MKTG)

 This course, taken at the end of the MS Marketing program, is designed to assess what students know and can do as a result of being in the program, as well as to capture student feedback about the overall program.
 The assessments provide input to the Marketing faculty to enable continuous improvement in the program.

-This doctoral seminar focuses on research in marketing strategy which is concerned with understanding the choices and planning of resource deployments to achieve marketing objectives in a target market.
-This course will expose students cutting-edge research in marketing models in order to help them to define and advance their research interests.
+This doctoral seminar focuses on research in marketing.
+This course will expose students to cutting-edge research in marketing in order to help them define and advance their research interests.
 This course will also offer in-depth discussions on some important topics in marketing and tools and methodologies required for conducting research in those areas.